Comparing Visual Basic.Net to C#

 Visual Basic.Net and C# (C Sharp) are the main programming languages using the Dot NET Framework.

+Visual Basic.Net is one of the most widely used languages in the world.
 Business administration systems are mostly written in Visual Basic.
-Many enterprise companies have a large investment in VB.NET.
+Most enterprise companies have a large investment in VB.NET.

-VB and C# are syntactically very different
+VB.Net and C# have very different syntax.

 Both languages have the same garbage collection, cross language inheritance, exception handling, and debugging.
 The same binary output can be produced from either .NET programming language.

-- The Visual Studio development environment is smarter and more intuitive when working with VB.
+- The Visual Studio development environment is smarter and more intuitive when working with VB.Net

-- Event handling is easier in VB.
+- Event handling is easier in VB.Net

-- Legacy Visual Basic 6 and Microsoft Access applications can be more readily converted to VB.
+- Legacy Visual Basic 6 and Microsoft Access applications can be more readily converted to VB.Net

 Visual Basic is written in a pseudo-English style format

-VB is easier to read and understand compared to C#.
+VB.Net is easier to read and understand compared to C#.